What Your Jeans Would Cost If No One Died to Make Them

 The Short Answer...

-According to one industry expert I talked to, it takes £2.75 in just fabric to make jeans in Bangladesh.
-And if minimum wage in Bangladesh for garment workers is £48 per month, and if sewers work for 50 hours a month, and jeans take about 45 minutes to sew, labour costs would only be about 42 pence per jean.
-Cool, £3.20 jeans sound great…but that doesn’t include rivets, zippers, factory overhead (such as making sure machines have safety features, the rooms have ventilation, and workers are being treated humanely), washing, finishing, distressing, shipping, tariffs, store overhead, marketing, and all the other sundries that go into getting jeans into your hands.

-According to one industry expert I talked to, it takes £2.75 in just fabric to make jeans in Bangladesh.
-And if minimum wage in Bangladesh for garment workers is £48 per month, and if sewers work for 50 hours a month, and jeans take about 45 minutes to sew, labour costs would only be about 42 pence per jean.
-Cool, £3.20 jeans sound great…but that doesn’t include rivets, zippers, factory overhead (such as making sure machines have safety features, the rooms have ventilation, and workers are being treated humanely), washing, finishing, distressing, shipping, tariffs, store overhead, marketing, and all the other sundries that go into getting jeans into your hands.
+According to one industry expert I talked to, it takes $4 in just fabric to make jeans in Bangladesh.
+And if minimum wage in Bangladesh for garment workers is $68 per month, and if sewers work for 50 hours a week, and jeans take about 45 minutes to sew, labor costs would only be about 45 cents per jean.
+Cool! $4.45 jeans sound great…but that doesn’t include rivets, zippers, factory overhead (such as making sure machines have safety features, the rooms have ventilation, and workers are being treated humanely), washing, finishing, distressing, shipping, tariffs, store overhead, marketing, and all the other sundries that go into getting jeans into your hands.

-“When I walk into [a store] and I see a pair of jeans for £15, I scratch my head because I have no idea of how they do it,” Ron Balatbat, head designer at AG Jeans, told me last year.
-Amie Gaines, head designer at Level 99 Jeans said that you can’t go below £15 and have jeans that are made without the risk of exploiting and endangering workers.
+“When I walk into [a store] and I see a pair of jeans for $4.99, I scratch my head because I have no idea of how they do it,” Ron Balatbat, head designer at AG Jeans, told me last year.
+Amie Gaines, head designer at Level 99 Jeans said that you can’t go below $25 or $20 and have jeans that are made without the risk of exploiting and endangering workers.

 But, Obviously, It's More Complicated